GreenmaskIO/greenmask-docs/docs/configuration.md

 ```
 { .annotate }

-1. list of pre-data stage scripts
+1. **List of pre-data stage scripts:** This section contains scripts that are executed before or after the restoration of
+   the pre-data section.
+The scripts include SQL queries and query files.
-2. list of data stage scripts
+2. **List of data stage scripts**: This section contains scripts that are executed before or after the restoration of the
+   data section.
+The scripts include shell commands with parameters and SQL query files.
-3. list of post-data stage scripts
+3. **List of post-data stage scripts**: This section contains scripts that are executed before or after the restoration
+   of the post-data section.
+The scripts include SQL queries and query files.
-4. command in the first argument and the parameters in the rest of the list
+4. **Command in the first argument and the parameters in the rest of the list**: When specifying a command to be
+   executed in the scripts section, you provide the command name as the first item in a list, followed by any
+   parameters or arguments for that command.
+The command and its parameters are provided as a list within the
+   script configuration.